2mh/europarl-dissect/data/in/README.rst

 Retrieve the files
 ------------------

-This files can be retrieved from here: http://www.statmt.org/europarl/
+These files can be retrieved from here: http://www.statmt.org/europarl/